 But that pregnancy also ended in miscarriage.
 I was now what the medical community at the time deemed a “habitual aborter.”
 A three-time loser.
 There was no more discussion.
 My OBGYN sent me to a specialist.
 It was now August of 1997.

-I welcomed and even searched out stories of other women who had experienced several losses, but it was getting more difficult and a lot more depressing.
+I welcomed and even searched out stories of other women who had experienced several losses, and multiple miscarriages, but it was getting more difficult and a lot more depressing.
 I worked hard to keep my hopes up.

 A few days before Christmas, I got a call at work from my fertility specialist’s office.
 We had gone through genetic testing and a host of other tests, and this was the first month we had tried to get pregnant with medical intervention.
 Surely this was all we needed.
 The nurse told me that yes, I was pregnant.
 But the levels did not look great, and they wanted me to come in after the holiday to recheck the numbers again.